 Course Overview

 International adjudication is increasingly seen as the centre of the international legal system.
 Legality and illegality in international law no longer manifest themselves principally in the sources of international law and the argumentative practices of states, but in the final and binding decisions of international courts and tribunals.
+This, in turn, raises legitimacy concerns.
+Therefore, there is a need to re-evaluate the hypothesis that permanent international courts establish the exactness of the idea of international adjudication, and justifiably establish the main focus of international adjudication theory.

-How can you become an effective adjudicator?
-The role of the adjudicator is largely determined by principles of fairness and impartiality.
-These principles act as the “legal boundaries” and they dictate how adjudicators can behave, regardless of whether they are passive or active in their approach to adjudication.
+International commercial arbitration and adjudication have become essential components of global business and legal systems as the role of the adjudicator is largely determined by principles of fairness and impartiality that act as “legal boundaries” dictating how adjudicators can behave, regardless of whether they are passive or active in their approach to adjudication.
+Far from being a historic remnant and precursor of permanent courts, arbitration fulfils a role that is no less important than that of permanent courts in settling international disputes and enforcing international law.

 To effectively engage in active adjudication, it is important to have a clear sense of procedural fairness and the obligation to remain impartial.
 In deciding what alternative processes are appropriate, effective adjudicators must consider the principles and determine whether a particular way of proceeding is both fair and impartial.
+Without comprehensive understanding of international best practices in commercial arbitration and adjudication, legal professionals struggle to navigate complex cross-border disputes while missing opportunities to implement effective dispute resolution mechanisms that balance efficiency with fairness.

 Course Objectives